EgeOnderX/PY-DOS-on-ESP32/README.md

 - **Editor app**: Type Python scripts and more.
 - **RUN command**: Still exists, but now runs Python scripts instead of PY-DOS original commands.
-- ⚠️ **Warning**: FORMAT command is dangerous — it erases everything on the flash, including system files.
 - Added dead screen.
 - **Disk** and **ram.py** do not simulate!
   - **Disk** connects to the flash/SD card via `boot.py`.